microsoft/azure-devops-extension-sample/README.md

 There are also actions at the top-right of the hub which demonstrate opening dialogs and panels, including custom content within them (used in the `Panel` sample).

-## Pivot

-This sample adds a "Sample Pivot" pivot (tab) to the Organization (Project Collection) home page, next to "Projects", "My work items", and "My pull requests".

-This pivot makes a REST call for all the projects in the organization and it displays them in a grid view.

 ## Menu

 This sample adds a "Sample build definition menu item" to the `Builds` hub in the dropdown actions menu in the top-right of the page.
 The menu handler gets the current build definition from the context that is passed to it, it makes a REST call, and shows the result in a message box.